-The 2019 Global Health Practitioner Conference on May 6-9 in Bethesda, Maryland, USA welcomes implementers, academics, donors, private sector, and other community health advocates to explore the dynamic and ever-evolving profile of partnerships existing between different stakeholders working to advance community health at various levels of policy and implementation.
-The conference will also highlight different innovations for community health work, from technology to methodologies and processes.
-The objectives are:
+The 2019 Global Health Practitioner Conference on May 6-9 in Bethesda, Maryland, USA welcomed 332 implementers, academics, donors, private sector, and other community health advocates from over 14 countries representing over 107 organizations to explore the dynamic and ever-evolving profile of partnerships existing between different stakeholders working to advance community health at various levels of policy and implementation.
+The conference also highlighted different innovations for community health work, from technology to methodologies and processes.
+The objectives were:

 - EXAMINE the successful elements that contribute to meaningful partnerships for results at the community, national, regional and global levels

 - SHARE innovative health models that can be scaled; determine how as a community we can address gaps in scaling up known evidence-based models

 - CATALYZE plans for consortium building, technical capacity building and strategic focus for improved community health, in a cross-sectoral manner

 Sasha Fisher, Co-Founder and Executive Director, Spark MicroGrants